menu

 Kalida is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Kalida’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small village, Kalida doesn't have a public transportation system that people use for their commute.
+Kalida is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The population of Kalida is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.88% of adults in Kalida have a bachelor's degree or even advanced degree.
+The education level of Kalida citizens is very high relative to the national average among all cities (21.84%): 38.17% of adults in Kalida have a bachelor's degree or even advanced degree.

-The per capita income in Kalida in 2018 was $38,953, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
-This equates to an annual income of $155,812 for a family of four.
+The per capita income in Kalida in 2022 was $41,421, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $165,684 for a family of four.
+However, Kalida contains both very wealthy and poor people as well.

 The most common language spoken in Kalida is English.
 Other important languages spoken here include Italian and German/Yiddish.